 Following Cooper’s early call to his rival, Motorola set up a press conference to introduce Cooper’s new invention.
-The press was summoned to the New York Hilton Hotel in April of 1973, and Martin Cooper was to demonstrate the new “wire-less” telephone by making the first call.
+The press was invited to the New York Hilton Hotel on April 3, 1973.
+Martin Cooper was to demonstrate the new “wire-less” telephone by making the first call.

 The reporters then took turns using the new phone to call their own newspaper offices.
 Press reports of the day stated that Motorola was applying to the FCC for authorization to create a network that might be operable by 1976.
 (The necessary approvals did not come through until 1983.)

 The Motorola phone was a far cry from the units sold today.
 The Motorola DynaTAC 8000X (what Cooper introduced) was the first cell phone brought to market.
 It looked like a good-sized handset for a regular phone and weighed 28 ounces – a bit less than two pounds.
 Imagine holding that to your ear, or putting it in your pocket.

 Early cell phones were not only heavy, but they were very expensive.
 The 8000X cost almost $4,000.
 Battery life of the unit was about an hour.
 After one hour of use, the phone then required ten hours of charging time before it could be used again.

 These portable phones were preceded by radio telephones that were introduced as early as the 1940s.
 Most radio phones were closed-system units generally used in emergency vehicles.
 (A few radio phones were in private automobiles of the wealthy.)

 But until 1990 most wireless phones were referred to as “car phones.”
 While early cell phones certainly provided mobile calling, their size and weight meant they were more practical when placed in a car.
 A few briefcase models were sold.)

 By the late 1980s phones were getting smaller.

 Though Martin Cooper and Motorola may get credit for the first cell phone to be put in use, scientists at Bell Labs were very busy accomplishing their own “firsts.”